TharunBalaji2004/tcs-codevita-practice/CollegeRankIII/README.md

+## Problem Description

-Question -: College Admissions are done by allocating a seat to a student based on his/her preference and percentage scored.
+**Question -:** College Admissions are done by allocating a seat to a student based on his/her preference and percentage scored.
 Students are asked to provide three colleges of their choice.
 Each college will have a quota of S seats (S can vary per college).
 Admissions will be processed based on ‘percentage scored’ and availability of seats as per ‘choice of preference’.
 Admissions will first be granted based on percentage scored.
 If there is a tie, on percentage scored, then admission will be granted based on student Id i.e. student with a lower Id will be given preference over student with higher Id.
 In Round 1 all admissions will be processed based on students’ choice i.e. if a student is eligible to get admitted in any of the 3 colleges, s/he will have to be admitted.
 Similarly, it will be binding on the student to get admitted.
 Obviously, first choice will get first preference, second choice will get second preference and so on.
 Round 2 will process all the remaining students (those who didn’t get admitted in Round 1) according to their percentages and in order of maximum availability of seats in colleges.

 For E.g.
 <college, vacant seats>
 C-1, 15